What is uterine cancer?

 Do I need to have my ovaries removed?

 Many people who have uterine cancer need their ovaries removed.
 But removing the ovaries means you will go through menopause if you haven’t already.
-If you’re younger than 45 and premenopausal, talk to your care team to see if you can keep your ovaries.
+If you’re younger than 45 and premenopausal, talk to your care team to see if you should keep your ovaries.

 What can I expect after uterine surgery?